 ftp -P <port> <user>@<IP.address>

-Important: You’re going to see multiple IP addresses for the server.
+Important: You might see multiple IP addresses for the server.

 Be sure to connect to the one corresponding to the USB network.